 1. This Recommendation Report is on the Order Paper of the Governance and Policy Committee as it recommends the rescindment of the Signing Officers Policy (FM.02) as it is a redundant policy and better served by consolidating into the TCDSB's Effective Financial Management and Control of Operations Policy FM.08.

-1. The TCDSB Policy FM.02 (Signing Officers) was approved on November 24th, 1986 without any subsequent revisions to date (attached as Appendix A).
+- 1. The TCDSB Policy FM.02 (Signing Officers) was approved on November 24th, 1986 without any subsequent revisions to date (attached as Appendix A). - 2.
+This report appeared at the February 2, 2021 Governance and Policy Meeting.